Electricity Futures: A New Trading Opportunity

 It’s important to understand these risks and have strategies in place before trading.

 Electricity futures offer a new way to hedge and trade electricity prices, just like you would with other commodities.
-With MCX now offering these contracts, and Navia proving them on its Web and Mobile Trading platforms you can diversify your portfolio, hedge against price volatility, and participate in India’s growing energy market.
+With MCX now offering these contracts, brokers (including Navia) provide access to them via trading platforms.
+Investors may consider these contracts for hedging or diversification, depending on their risk profile.

 Whether you’re a power generation company, a discom, or an investor, electricity derivatives open up a range of trading opportunities.